Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 ## Troubleshooting

+- **SSH Connectivity Issues**:
+  - Ensure you can SSH into your MiSTer device without password prompts.
+  - Set up SSH keys for password-less authentication.

-- **Base Profile Not Found**: Verify that the path to the base profile is correct and that the file exists.
+- **Base Profile Not Found**:
+  - Verify that the path to the base profile is correct and that the file exists.

+- **Permission Denied**:
-- **Permission Denied**: Ensure that you have the necessary permissions to read from the source directories and write to the destination directory.
+  - Ensure that you have the necessary permissions to read from the source directories and write to the destination directory.

-- **No Profiles Generated**: Check that the source directories contain the expected `.rbf` or `.zip` files.
+- **No Profiles Generated**:
+  - Check that the source directories contain the expected `.rbf` or `.zip` files.

-- **Script Exits Immediately**: Ensure you are using Bash 3.0 or higher.
+- **Script Exits Immediately**:
+  - Ensure you are using Bash 3.0 or higher.

 ## Contributing